 - A migration of some legacy blog posts from the old standalone Thomson Reuters blog sites into Drupal 8

-Digital Garden continued to work with Thomson Reuters in the years since launch to roll-out new features and build upon the MVP.
-In 2020, Digital Garden will be helping Thomson Reuters roll-out a multilingual version of the site to markets such as Hong Kong, Russia, Korea and Japan.
+Digital Garden has continued to work with Thomson Reuters in the years since launch to roll-out new features and build upon the MVP.
+In 2020, Digital Garden is working with Thomson Reuters to roll-out to further global markets with some being multilingual versions of the site.
+The first to launch was Hong Kong in September 2020, with markets like Singapore, Russia, Korea and Japan to follow.